ThorNicolai/System_Administration_Project/weekrapport/week12.md

 ## Can you specify your current issues and problems?

 * It was a very difficult task to split the work.
-In most cases the work needed to be done from the same PC.
+In most cases the work needed to be done from the same machine, and the work itself can't simply be divided since it's one process that's futile to divide.

 ## Feedback technical tutors